alphagov/paas-developer-docs/docs/deploying_apps/orgs_spaces_targets.md

 ``cf create-space SPACENAME -o ORGNAME``

 to create a new space.
 You will then need to grant access to any tenant accounts who should be able to use that space.

+## Granting access

+You grant access to a space by assigning a role to an account.
+To assign roles, you need to be an [Org Manager](/managing_users/user_accounts#org-manager) or [Space Manager](/managing_users/user_accounts#space-manager).

-You do this by assigning a role.
-In most cases, the role you will assign is [Space Developer](/managing_users/user_accounts#space-developer), which gives the account an ability to deploy and manage apps in the specified space.
+In most cases, the role you will assign is [Space Developer](/managing_users/user_accounts#space-developer), which gives an account an ability to deploy and manage apps in the specified space.

 To grant access to a space to another account, run: